 Areas of Focus

 Business Succession Planning

 With a significant portion of our clients holding interests in closely held businesses, we have substantial experience in planning for the continuation or sale of such closely held businesses upon the death, disability, or retirement of a shareholder or partner.
-Such planning requires us to review and analyze issues important to each business and its owners, such as the maintenance of Subchapter S status, the use of life insurance funding, and the ramifications of Chapter 14 of the Internal Revenue Code on transfers of interests or rights in closely held businesses between family members.
+Such planning requires us to review and analyze issues important to each business and its owners, such as the maintenance of Subchapter S status, the use of life insurance funding, and the ramifications of chapter 14 of the Internal Revenue Code on transfers between family members of interests or rights in closely held businesses.
 Understanding our clients’ goals with respect to the disposition of closely held business interests, we work with them to plan for the tax efficient transfer of these interests.
 Working closely with our broader Corporate Group, the Trusts & Estates Team prepares shareholder, partnership, deferred compensation, and other agreements necessary to accomplish the desired objectives.